Mama June’s Weight Loss/New Look In 2017 Is ‘Hot’ – Sugar Bear Slammed Again

 Beyond Mama June’s weight loss and new look in 2017, she is a mother first.
 And, when it comes to her daughter Honey Boo Boo, she is like a protective mama bear.
 This time, she does not like the fact that her daughter goes to meet Jennifer Lamb, her father’s soon-to-be wife.
 This is the first time the daughter meets her new mother.
 And, her “original” mother is not in a mood to take it in good spirits.

 The obese reality TV star, who has taken up a daunting challenge of being a size 4, does not want her husband back.
 She has said it many a time before.
 But, she is yet to digest the fact that Sugar Bear cheated on him for another woman.
 And, now he is going to get married to that woman.
 His relation with Lamb has not gone well with Mama June, who is going to attend the wedding anyway.
 But, she has a different purpose of showing up.
 She wants to show her ex how she looks in size 4.
-She intends to make him jealous so that he understands what he is going to miss.
+She intends to make him jealous, so that he understands what he is going to miss.
 And, her daughter Honey Boo Boo is with her on this.
 At least, that is what she knows so far.

 Mama June’s weight loss and new look should make 2017 a special year for her.
 With her own daughter supporting her, she must be in high spirits to achieve the intimidating task.
 Her transformation will be documented on Mama June: From Not to Hot on WEtv.
 At this point, her daughter’s decision to meet Jennifer must have annoyed her a bit.
 Her 11-year-old daughter Honey Boo Boo has expressed already how much tense she is about meeting her new mom for the first time.
 No matter if she wants to do it or not, this is something she has to do.
 But, she does realize her mother is not going to take it well, when she comes to know about her meeting with Jennifer.